 Despite big sales figures, the Showtime Rotisserie Oven couldn’t keep Ronco Inventions afloat — the company filed for bankruptcy for the third time in April 2018, the Post reported.

 - $700 million in sales as of 2012

 When P90X, the “As Seen on TV” workout routine featuring Tony Horton, debuted in 2005, it wasn’t an immediate success.
 In fact, it took 22 tries to get the infomercial just right.
-The work was worth it though, as P90X has been one of the top 25 most popular infomercials for several years since its launch, according to Infomercial Monitoring Service, a company that gauges the success rate of infomercials.
+The work was worth it though, as P90X was one of the top 25 most popular infomercials for several years after its launch, according to Infomercial Monitoring Service, a company that gauges the success rate of infomercials.
 As of 2012, the product had raked in over $700 million in sales.

 - $1 billion in sales in 2015